jd-fillmore/infused/posts/our-8-step-web-design-process-for-2019.md

 <h2>1.
 Identifying Design Goals</h2>

-This is arguably the most important step when it comes to any <a href="http://www.printmag.com/featured/phases-of-the-web-design-process/" target="_blank" rel="noopener noreferrer">web design process</a>.
+This is arguably the most important step when it comes to any <a href="http://www.printmag.com/featured/phases-of-the-web-design-process/" target="_blank" rel="noreferrer" rel="noopener noreferrer">web design process</a>.
 During this first stage, the agency needs to determine the client's website end goal(s).
 Often times, there could be more than one goal.
 It's imperative to ask the client exactly what they expect out of their website in terms of functionality, aesthetics - but also, what they expect in terms of a return of investment that their new web design will give them.

 Some sample questions you could use for your clients: